 - The M365 has blue-tooth enabled smartphone information display (though we prefer not to have our phones out when riding)

-- Though both have similar top speed of 16 mph, the M365 can be firmware flashed for improved acceleration and top speed.
-Top speed can be increased to around 20 mph.
+- Though both have a similar top speed of 16 mph, the M365 can be firmware flashed for improved acceleration and top speed.
+The top speed can be increased to around 20 mph.

 Read our full review of the Xiaomi Mi M365.